 JUAN GONZALEZ: About how many houses do you estimate, roughly, that you participated in raids of during your tour there?

 SPC.
 GARETT REPPENHAGEN: Well, I can only guess.
-I’m thinking about thirty — probably around thirty houses are ones that I raided personally.
+I’m thinking about 30 — probably around 30 houses are ones that I raided personally.
 I was involved in cordons on the outer edges of a lot of these raids, where I didn’t actually go into any of the houses, I just pulled security on the outside.
 A lot of my sniper missions, I did overwatch and just stayed in a heightened position and gave intelligence to the people on the ground.
-So, you know, I saw a lot of them, but I was only actually entered probably about thirty houses myself.
+So, you know, I saw a lot of them, but I was only actually entered probably about 30 houses myself.

 AMY GOODMAN: And the response of the families whose homes you raided?
 Were they able to understand what you were saying?
 And your feelings when you would go into someone’s home?

 SPC.
 GARETT REPPENHAGEN: Most of the time we didn’t have interpreters with us, so, no, there was a huge miscommunication, really problems with the language barrier.
 A lot of times we found that once we started these raids, we would get to the second or third house, and the family would be awake, the lights would be on, the men and women would already be separated.
 The men would have their shoes on.
 They would be dressed and ready to go and be taken by the U.S. military.
 So they got almost accustomed to it.
 And it was constantly — you could see the frustration on their faces, the anger, the sadness, the worry, the fear.
 You know, it was very hard to see the faces of the Iraqi people when you took their family members away.

 AMY GOODMAN: We’re going to break, and we’re going to come back to this discussion and also speak with Sergeant John Bruhns, who was at Abu Ghraib and in Baghdad beginning in April of 2003.